St. Lawrence Central School class leaders

-BRASHER FALLS — The 2022 class leaders for St. Lawrence Central School are valedictorian Dylan Bissonette and salutatorian Danaye Ramsdell.
+BRASHER FALLS — The 2022 class leaders for St. Lawrence Central School are Dylan Bissonette, valedictorian; and Danaye Ramsdell, salutatorian.

 Dylan Bissonette